gvwilson/btt/src/crunch/index.md

 Two all nighters in a row and their effective IQ is 50—the level at which people are considered incapable of independent living.

 The catch in all of this is that people usually don't notice their abilities declining.
 Just like drunks who think they're still able to drive, people who are deprived of sleep don't realize that they're not finishing their sentences (or thoughts).
 They certainly don't realize that they're calling functions with parameters in the wrong order or that the reason the tests are failing is that they've forgotten to redeploy the application—again.

-The first and most important lesson in this chapter is therefore to think very hard about what's more important—how much you produce or how much of a martyr you appear to be—and to pace yourself accordingly.
+The first and most important lesson in this book is therefore to think very hard about what's more important—how much you produce or how much of a martyr you appear to be—and to pace yourself accordingly.